 The dashboard comes in handy.

 The dashboard is amazing and we didn’t have the dashboard when I started, we used a big sheet and that was all we had and the big sheet was great.
 And then the dashboard came along.
-The roadmap is just like, it’s amazing.
-I wish we had the roadmap when I started on day one, it was just a little different, right?
+The Growth ToolKit is just like, it’s amazing.
+I wish we had the Growth ToolKit when I started on day one, it was just a little different, right?
 It wasn’t as laid out as it is.
 And it wasn’t as clear as it is.
-We had lots of direction and we knew where to go, but the roadmap and the dashboard are two essential tools that I don’t care what business you’re in.
+We had lots of direction and we knew where to go, but the Growth ToolKit and the dashboard are two essential tools that I don’t care what business you’re in.
 Everybody needs.

 What do you is the biggest benefit you’ve derived from working with your mentor?

 Rhe accountability is huge.
 The trust and accountability.
 It’s like, for the first eight months, I wasn’t honest with myself with how the business was and I didn’t even know where the business was.
 And then when we started working with Jeff, we had to answer to somebody and it’s like, it means a lot when you have to answer to somebody and when you have to present your numbers and you can’t hide them.
 And when, you know, you have to be honest.
 And he was amazing at establishing trust really early on, that we felt comfortable doing that and sharing all that information.
 Because we knew that we needed it and the business needed it, our kids needed it.
 So though we didn’t have that before, I had like my father and my mom ran their own business.